 Partner with an expert agent offering cash back

 Some real estate companies, like Clever, offer home buyers a percentage of their home's price back after the sale finalizes.

-That means if you work with a Clever agent, you'll not only get the expertise that helps you get the best deal possible — you could also get up to 0.5% of your home price back after closing!
+That means if you work with a Clever agent, you'll not only get the expertise that helps you get the best deal possible — you could also get money back after closing!

 Clever matches you with top local agents so you can compare options and choose the best fit.
 And eligible buyers can get cash back after closing.

 Fill out the form below and get started now.
 Clever's service is 100% free with no obligation.